DataDog/datadog-agent/docs/cluster-agent/GETTING_STARTED.md

 * Set a token in an environment variable

 **Step 3.1** - To create a secret, create a 32 characters long base64 encoded string: `echo -n '<ThirtyX2XcharactersXlongXtoken>' | base64`
-and use this string in the `dca-secret.yaml` file located in the [manifest/cluster-agent/](../../Dockerfiles/manifests/cluster-agent/dca-secret.yaml) directory.
+and use this string in the `dca-secret.yaml` file located in the [manifest/cluster-agent directory](../../Dockerfiles/manifests/cluster-agent/dca-secret.yaml).
 Alternately run this one line command: `kubectl create secret generic datadog-auth-token --from-literal=token=<ThirtyX2XcharactersXlongXtoken>`.

 **Step 3.2** - Upon creation, refer to this secret with the environment variable `DD_CLUSTER_AGENT_AUTH_TOKEN`  in the manifest of the cluster agent as well as in the manifest of the Agent!